Scalar elliptic equations with a singular drift: Introduction and Main Results

 The family of solutions to this ODE is $v(r)= c_1 ~r^{-\al}+ c_2$ if $\al\not=0$ and $c_1\ln r + c_2$ if $\al=0$.
 If $\al\ge 0$ then the only weak radial solution $u(x)=v(|x|)$ to the problem \eqref{Radial} such that $u\in W^1_2(B)$ is identically zero.
-To the contrast, if $\al<0$ then we have a one-parameter family $v(x)= c(r^{|\al|}-1)$ of non-trivial $p$-weak solutions to the problem \eqref{Radial} with some $p=p(\al)$, $p>2$.
+In contrast, if $\al<0$ then we have a one-parameter family $v(x)= c(r^{|\al|}-1)$ of non-trivial $p$-weak solutions to the problem \eqref{Radial} with some $p=p(\al)$, $p>2$.
 In particular, for $\al<0$ $p$-weak solutions of the problem \eqref{Radial} are non-unique, see also \cite{Mosc} for a related result.
-Nevertheless, if for $\al<0$ we supply the problem \eqref{Radial} with the additional condition $u(0)=0$ then any radial $p$-weak solution to \eqref{Radial} satisfying this requirement is identically zero.
-This hints that in the case of $\al<0$ the condition $u(0)=0$ can service as an additional requirement that provides uniqueness for the problem \eqref{Equation_2D}.
+Nevertheless, if for $\al<0$ we add the additional condition $u(0)=0$ to the problem \eqref{Radial} then any radial $p$-weak solution to \eqref{Radial} satisfying this requirement is identically zero.
+This hints that in the case of $\al<0$ the condition $u(0)=0$ can serve as an additional requirement that provides uniqueness for the problem \eqref{Equation_2D}.
 Our goal is to investigate existence of $p$-weak solutions satisfying this requirement.

 The main results of the present paper are the following two theorems: